thegreatkeej/Mapping_Earthquakes/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes
-Visually, you can see that the majority of earthquakes occur along tectonic plates.
+Visually, you can see that there is a pattern of earthquake activity.
+The majority of earthquakes occur along tectonic plates and in distant seas.

-## Challenges and Difficulties Encountered
+## Difficulties Encountered

-### Challenge
-I didn't like the colors(given) in the assignment.
-I searched online for different color pallettes, chose the ones I liked and refactored the code.

 ### Difficulty
-I am still getting used to itteration so some of the loops were hard for me.
-But I am getting better with more practice.
+I am still getting used to itteration, but I am getting better with more practice.

-## Results
+## Summary
 This html shows a dynamic map of earthquakes with convienient pop-ups and a color coded display.